Wonder weeks.

 The sixth wonder week, which many call the 37-week leap, is exciting – for you, too!
 Your child is ready to discover the world and learn new things, so now you can explore the world together.
 Get out your books and start reading, because soon it will be time for your baby to utter his or her first words.

+Planning is crucial in the modern world, and in fact this is exactly what baby learns at 46 weeks when the seventh wonder week begins.
 Now, your child will begin to figure out how things fit together, and it becomes clear how that little brain scrambles to put the pieces together; to plan how things are connected, such as the two blocks in the box right there.

 This is a tough wonder week, but are you noticing how your baby is quickly developing?
 Your baby will soon have a strong personality and display increased awareness and determination.
 From day to day, your child becomes more independent, and the eighth wonder week is yet another step on the way.